 2. Neither the source nor the target text will be reviewed for content.

-§ 5 Performance by third parties
+§ 6 Performance by third parties

-§ 6 Delivery dates and delivery
+§ 7 Delivery dates and delivery

-§ 8 Cancellation
+§ 8 Confidentiality

-§ 9 Notice of defects
+§ 9 Cancellation

 1. In the event of any problems, LINGUA LEGIS will first consult with the Customer in an attempt to reach an amicable solution.

-§ 10 Warranty, liability
+§ 11 Other liability

 2. LINGUA LEGIS reserves the right to be named as the translator of the work and to be included in the masthead where publications are concerned.
 The text required for this purpose shall be mutually agreed between the Customer and LINGUA LEGIS.
 If the template delivered by LINGUA LEGIS has been altered by the Customer, the latter's customer or any other third parties, LINGUA LEGIS may demand that it not be named as author.
-The Customer also agrees that, following successful completion of the work, a reference to the business relationship be included in LINGUA LEGIS‘ advertising material.
-In the case of publications, the Customer agrees to provide LINGUA LEGIS – without specifically being requested to do so – with two specimen copies in the target and source language of the respective work.

 3. LINGUA LEGIS shall furthermore be entitled to acquire, process and exploit monolingual or multilingual terminology from the texts.
-This includes without limitation the establishment and any other utilisation of monolingual and multilingual terminology databases, terminology lists, glossaries and dictionaries (in electronic and printed form) containing the acquired terminology, in whole or in part, as well as the use of non-company specific terminology for additional purposes in line with its business object.
+This includes without limitation the creation and any other utilisation of monolingual and multilingual terminology databases, terminology lists, glossaries and dictionaries (in electronic and printed form) containing the acquired terminology, in whole or in part, as well as the use of non-company specific terminology for additional purposes in line with its business object.

 § 13 Miscellaneous